-What is SSL Certificate
+What Is an SSL Certificate

-SSL Certificate helps consumers and businesses be more confident and responsible when submitting personal details over a website.
+An SSL Certificate helps consumers and businesses be more confident and responsible when submitting personal details over a website.
 For example, if you sell something online and you process credit card information or other confidential information, then you have to use SSL encryption for the data exchanged between a client on your website and the server hosting your site.
-Data sent via a SSL connection is protected by encryption (128 or 256 bit key), a mechanism that prevents eavesdropping and tampering with the transmitted information.
+Data sent via an SSL connection is protected by encryption (128 or 256 bit key), a mechanism that prevents eavesdropping and tampering with the transmitted information.

 How SSL Works? (view)

-What is Wildcard SSL?
+What is a Wildcard SSL?

-What is Wildcard SSL?
+What is a Wildcard SSL?
 It’s a type of SSL that allows securing multiple hostnames of a single domain name on a single server.
-This is how you conveniently may use one SSL certificate (Wildcard) for all subdomains (*.domain.com).
-The drawback with a Wildcard certificate is its price, several times exceeding the price of regular SSL certificate.
+This is how you can conveniently use one SSL certificate (Wildcard) for all subdomains (*.domain.com).
+The drawback with a Wildcard certificate is its price, several times exceeding the price of a regular SSL certificate.
 The advantage of this type of certificate is the fact you have to install and later on maintain only a single SSL certificate.
 Wildcard SSL certificates are appropriate for large organizations or e-commerce web sites.